szhuss/great-debate/README.md

         Shout out to codeLou and staff,
         all the mentors but especially MIKE SHEEHY, my zoom breakout room members - thanks to all of us for sitting quiety and staring at each other.
-        There was really no bandwidth left to get to know yall after the mandatory standup and Treehouse content each week.
+        There was really no bandwidth left to get to know y'all after the mandatory standup and Treehouse content each week.
         Speaking of, shout out to Guil and 'dem at TH.
 CEO's of TMI, but in a good way.